How Images Are Formed by Plane Mirrors: A Complete Guide

 • In the below image, OC = CD

-• In order to view an object’s entire image, the plane mirror’s minimum length should be half of the object’s length.
+• To view an object’s entire image, the plane mirror’s minimum length should be half of the object’s length.

 Image formed by Plane mirror